CSCfi/csc-user-guide/docs/apps/qgis.md

 1. Log in to [Puhti web interface](https://puhti.csc.fi).
 2. Open [Desktop app](../computing/webinterface/desktop.md).
-3. After launcing the Desktop, double-click QGIS icon for the newest version.
+3. After launching the Desktop, double-click QGIS icon for the newest version.

 If you want to use older version, open `Terminal` (Desktop icon) and start QGIS: